MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Animate_Sprite.md

     ```

 4. Load the texture to provide the image data for the animation.
    In this example, the **AnimatedTexture** class loads a single texture and divides it into frames of animation.
 It uses the last parameter to determine how many frames to draw each second.
-In this case, it draws four frames at two frames per second (fps).
+In this case, it draws eight frames at three frames per second (fps).

     ```csharp
     // The game visible area